What exactly is it that you want me to do? Should I stand, or shall I sit?

 Which do I do, and when, and for how long, and will doing these things really make everything all better?

 Thankfully, a recent Ted video made me see things from a different perspective.
-The video “How Do Wounds Heal?” teaches the four overlapping stages of the regenerative process, which, ironically, have everything to do with the command to “arise, sit down”.
+The short 4-minute video “How Do Wounds Heal?” teaches the four overlapping stages of the regenerative process, which, ironically, have everything to do with the command to “arise, sit down”.

 “After a deep cut or wound, the newly healed skin will look different from the surrounding area and may not fully regain all its abilities for awhile or at all.”